Eficent/stock-logistics-reporting/stock_account_valuation_report/readme/DESCRIPTION.rst

 from an inventory perspective with the valuation from an accounting perspective.

-This module changes the report in *Inventory / Reports / Inventory Valuation* to display separately the Quantity and Value of each product for the Inventory and the Accounting systems .
+This module changes the report in *Inventory / Reports / Inventory at Date* to display separately the Quantity and Value of each product for the Inventory and the Accounting systems .